Awards Logo

 ‘Digital learning transformation’ here means much more than simply ‘going online’, and judges will what to know how meaningful transformation has been planned, implemented and supported, and what its impact has been on the business.

-Judges will be looking for evidence of the following:
+What the judges will be looking for

 • The need for the digital learning transformation programme was clearly identified, defined and agreed with leaders and other stakeholders.